neophob/PixelController/README.md

 Then run

-    # mvn initialize
-    to install the needed packages in your local repo and
     # mvn clean package

-    to build PixelController, the distribution directory is "target/assembly/PixelController-VERISON/".
+to build PixelController, the distribution directory is `pixelcontroller-distribution/target/assembly`.

 Hint: if you're using eclipse and you see an error like this `java.lang.NoClassDefFoundError: Could not initialize class gnu.io.RXTXVersionjava.lang.NoClassDefFoundError: Could not initialize class gnu.io.RXTXVersion`